The Little Mermaid (musical): Musical numbers

-The official version currently licensed for regional and professional productions incorporates more changes in the songlist order and adds a new reprise of "If Only" in which Triton laments over the loss of his wife.
+The official version currently licensed for amateur and professional productions incorporates more changes in the songlist order and adds a new reprise of "If Only" in which Triton laments over the loss of his wife.
 Another difference in this version is the entire omission of the song "The World Above (Reprise)".

-Roles and original cast
+Roles and casts

-† Cody Hanford and J.J.
-Singleton were first cast as Flounder, but had to leave the show shortly after opening because they had grown taller than Sierra Boggess.
-Trevor Braun and Brian D'Addario replaced them.
+† Hanford and Singleton were cast as Flounder but had to leave the show shortly after opening because they had grown taller than Boggess.
+Braun and D'Addario replaced them.
 D'Addario was the vocalist on the original cast recording and performed on the show's opening night.

 Original Broadway cast recording

 Disney's The Little Mermaid: Original Broadway Cast Recording is the cast album for the 2008 musical.
-It was released on February 26, 2008 by Walt Disney Records, produced by Alan Menken and features performances from the show's cast, which includes Boggess, Burgess, Scott, Lewis and Korbich.
+It was released on February 26, 2008, by Walt Disney Records, produced by Alan Menken and features performances from the show's cast, which includes Boggess, Burgess, Scott, Lewis and Korbich.
 The recording contains twenty-nine songs from the musical.
 It was nominated for a Grammy Award.
 It ranked No. 26 when it entered the Billboard 200 albums chart in March 2008, the second highest position for a cast album in 25 years (after Rent).